Amekyras/tulip/STLs/README.md

 ### EXPERIMENTAL Tulip - The Undaunted Explorer

-- A Choice of optional parts are availible to you to experiment with
+- A Choice of optional parts are available to you to experiment with
 - WARNING !!!
-This section is for those who have good knowllege of their printer, understand the CAD and work / assembly of these parts
+This section is for those who have good knowledge of their printer, understand the CAD and work / assembly of these parts

   - S35 AB Mounts - For 35mm Shaft Nema14 Motors
   - Nema17 AB Mounts